theycallmeswift/jobs.theycallmeswift.com/_posts/2014-01-09-crowdtap-devops-engineer.md

 logo: "http://s3.amazonaws.com/resumator/customer_20110208170226_LDWNM0CR2TMTU5YN/logos/20121126152737_crowdtap-resumator.png"
 ---

-*Note: I actually used to work at Crowdtap as an engineer.
-I can personally attest that it's a great place to work and that they've assembled one of the best engineering teams around.
+*Back in 2011 & 2012, I actually had the pleasure of working at Crowdtap as an engineer.
+They truly have assembled one of the finest engineering teams around and have one of the best work environments you could ask for.
+I learned a lot during my time there and thuroughly enjoyed it.
 This gig comes with my highest recommendations.*

 *\- Swift*